Jeremy Paxman: Early life and education

-Paxman is the eldest of four children: one of his brothers, Giles Paxman (1951−2025), was the British ambassador to Spain (having previously been ambassador to Mexico), and the other, James (born 1953), is chief executive of the Dartmoor Preservation Association.
-His sister, Jenny (born 1957), is a producer at BBC Radio.
+Paxman is the eldest of four children: one of his brothers, Giles Paxman, was the British ambassador to Spain (having previously been ambassador to Mexico), and the other, James, is chief executive of the Dartmoor Preservation Association.
+His sister, Jenny, is a producer at BBC Radio.

 Paxman was brought up in Hampshire, Bromsgrove, and Peopleton near Pershore in Worcestershire.
-He went to Malvern College in 1964, and later read English at St Catharine's College, Cambridge, where he edited the university student newspaper Varsity.
+He went to Malvern College in 1964, his time there was not without incident, his memoir touched on his housemaster's appraisal of him following the "students final rustication" while at the College, prior to taking his A-levels.
+He later read English at St Catharine's College, Cambridge, where he edited the university student newspaper Varsity.
 While at Cambridge, Paxman was briefly a member of the Cambridge Universities Labour Club, attending only one meeting, finding student politics "self-important and trivial at the same time."
 He has since been made an honorary fellow of the College.

 In January 2006, Paxman was the subject of an episode of the BBC genealogy series Who Do You Think You Are?.
 The documentary concluded that he was descended from Roger Packsman, a 14th-century politician from Suffolk who had changed his name to Paxman to impress the electorate (pax being Latin for 'peace').
 Paxman's maternal grandmother was born in Glasgow, Scotland.
 The programme generated much publicity before its transmission by displaying him with tears in his eyes on camera when informed that his impoverished great-grandmother Mary McKay's poor relief had been revoked because she had a child out of wedlock.